Nicolas-Fernandez/GeVarLi/README.md

 However, you can be volunteer to step in as a maintainer

 For information about main git roles:
-- **Guests** are _not active contributors_ in private projects, they can only see, and leave comments and issues.
+- **Guests** are _not active contributors_ in private projects, they can only see, and leave comments and issues
-- **Reporters** are _read-only contributors_, they can't write to the repository, but can on issues.
+- **Reporters** are _read-only contributors_, they can't write to the repository, but can on issues
-- **Developers** are _direct contributors_, they have access to everything to go from idea to production,
+- **Developers** are _direct contributors_, they have access to everything to go from idea to production
-unless something has been explicitly restricted.
+_Unless something has been explicitly restricted_
-- **Maintainers** are _super-developers_, they are able to push to master, deploy to production.
+- **Maintainers** are _super-developers_, they are able to push to master, deploy to production
-This role is often held by maintainers and engineering managers.
+_This role is often held by maintainers and engineering managers_
-- **Owners** are essentially _group-admins_, they can give access to groups and have destructive capabilities.
+- **Owners** are essentially _group-admins_, they can give access to groups and have destructive capabilities

 ### Directories tree structure ###